AndrewHastings/emuterm/README.md

 typically needed by old **vi** implementations. **emuterm** detects some unsupported capabilities at startup, but others may be ignored or partially passed through at runtime.

+- The output parsing algorithm was not designed to handle control sequences with optional parameters as is common in ANSI control sequences.
+Therefore, terminals with ANSI-style control sequences (e.g., DEC VT100, **xterm**) are not supported.
+(Modern terminal emulators such as **gnome-terminal** usually handle a large set of ANSI-style control sequences.)

 - In general, function keys are not supported on input.
 However, **emuterm** will try to translate arrow keys as defined by the termcap